liviu-/crosslink-ml-hn/README.md

 ## Overview

-Reddit bot to link from /r/machinelearning submissions to to HN discussions for same URL submissions to encourage more discussion/engagement between communities.
+Reddit bot to link from /r/machinelearning submissions to HN discussions for same URL submissions to encourage more discussion/engagement between communities.

 ## To-do